ikymrkw/slidedecks_ja_meti/README.md

 # ja_meti

 Convert indices of Research Reports (in Japanese) to a CSV.
-The reports are written by consignee companies/organizations, and published by METI, a ministry in Japan gov.
+The reports are written by consignee companies/organizations, and published by METI, a ministry in Japan gov, at https://www.meti.go.jp/topic/data/e90622aj.html.

 ## Downloading indices to a CSV file